 It’s tough to define what the role description of the COO should be.
 My best guess: do what is needed.
 Do what the CEO is not capable of doing or not willing to.
 I’ve even seen COO’s defining strategy for the CEO, which is the complete opposite of operations as far as I can tell.

-In Riding Shotgun – The Role of a COO, Nathan Bennett & Stephen Miles state this collection of goals, which define the role of a COO:
+However, in Riding Shotgun: The Role of the COO, Nathan Bennett & Stephen Miles state this collection of goals, which define the responsibilities of a COO:

 - Provide daily leadership in an operationally intensive business

-- Lead a specific strategic imperative undertaken by management, such as a turnaround, major organizational change, or planned rapid expansion
+- Lead a specific strategic imperative undertaken by management, such as a turnaround, significant organisational change, or planned rapid expansion

 - Serve as a mentor to a young or inexperienced CEO (often a founder)